libbyschuknight/tid_til/git_github/git.md

 Use the imperative mood in the subject line
 Wrap the body at 72 characters
 Use the body to explain what and why vs. how

+## Adding a remote to a local repo
+Needed to do this when I created a Rails app but then realised I hadn't used postgres or taken out test unit and turbolinks.
+I had already created a github repo so there was already a remote.
+I deleted my first repo locally and then create new app, then added the remote.

+`git remote add origin git@github.com:libbyschuknight/go_surf.git`

+`git remote -v`